raspy135/Qun-synthesizer/README.md

 	* Level overflow may cause the silent (e.g. Giving massive delay feedback).
 	* Maybe it’s not worth to spend time to figure out why, reset the preset.
 	* Save your preset on DAW by pressing REC button to dump MIDI data.
 It’s a series of CC changes.
 Then you don’t loose the preset.
 	* Check "Device Index" and "Number of Devices" in system menu.
+If the Device Index is 2 or more, and use it as primary device, then it may cause no sound.
 	* Check MIDI Receiving status.
 To toggle it, press "Mode" button on Lyrat board (next to Rec button).

 * BLE trouble with Windows: We don’t support WINDOWS for BLE MIDI connection.
 Please use UART MIDI or MIDI TRS A.